SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 When the grid is shown, the icon looks as follows: <i class="dlt-c8y-icon-grid-off icon-20"></i>.

-When the model is active \(read-only mode\), it is not possible to toggle the display of the grid and this icon is therefore disabled.
+When the model is active \(read-only mode\), it is not possible to toggle the display of the grid and this icon is therefore not shown.